 If you have no other use for the remnants of the tree, leave it in small bunches at your curb or take it to your local dumpsite in accordance with your town’s requirements.

 Fallen trees can be a safety hazard, and should be treated as such until the situation is deemed safe.
-Once you’re sure there isn’t a safety hazard, the tree removal process can begin.
+Once you’re sure there isn’t a safety hazard, the tree removal service process can begin.

 My passion of providing Tech to Gadget lovers with the latest ups & downs happening in the World of Technology and innovation made this blog come true.